gnilk/tstrust/README.md

 !
 Dependency handling
 !
 Pre/Post case handling
-- Better internal return codes (in quite a lot of places)
+- Better internal return codes (in quite a lot of places) !
+Threading for test-case execution
-- Threading for test-case execution
+  - Ability to switch of threading from cmd-line..
 + Output formatting
 !
 Nicer split in sub-modules
 - Reporting